Additional Information

 Yes and no. The ensembles of CMIP6 and CMIP5 climate projections, under comparable emissions scenarios, show very similar average global spatial patterns of temperature and precipitation change.
 The places that CMIP6 indicates will warm faster or slower, or be wetter, or be drier, are the same places that CMIP5 would change in those ways.

 However, about one-third of the CMIP6 models show greater global and regional warming than the upper end of the CMIP5 models–that is, they have greater climate sensitivity or climate response to the same increment of greenhouse-gas emissions and forcing.
 Climate scientists now believe that these “hot” models are overestimating future warming, since they are also simulating too much warming in recent decades (~1980-present).
-Accordingly, the IPCC AR6 report that came out in April 2021 effectively deemphasized the “hot” CMIP6 model projections, using additional modeling and analysis to develop an “assessed” range global temperature projection that was comparable to CMIP5 in the amount of future warming given a comparable emissions scenario.
-Since then, a simpler technique has been proposed for screening CMIP6 models to deemphasize the hot CMIP6 models in projecting future warming at regional scales.
+Accordingly, the IPCC AR6 report effectively deemphasized the “hot” CMIP6 model projections, using additional modeling and analysis to develop an “assessed” range global temperature projection that was comparable to CMIP5 in the amount of future warming, given a comparable emissions scenario.
+Since then, simpler techniques have been proposed for deemphasizing the hot CMIP6 models for climate assessment at regional scales.

-For the Mountain West: Once the hot models are accounted for, CMIP6 still shows slightly greater warming than CMIP5 for the same emissions increment, though the two ensembles mostly overlap.
-In other words, there is much more difference among the models within each CMIP, than between the two CMIPs.
+For the Mountain West, once the hot models are accounted for, CMIP6 still shows slightly greater warming than CMIP5 for the same emissions increment, though the two ensembles mostly overlap.
+In other words, there are larger differences among the models within each CMIP than between the two CMIPs.
 It is similar for precipitation: the CMIP6 ensemble average annual precipitation is slightly wetter than for CMIP5, but both CMIPs depict broad ranges of plausible precipitation futures that mostly overlap.
-The uncertainty (range of projected futures) for both temperature and precipitation is similar between CMIP6 and CMIP5, just as it was similar between CMIP5 and CMIP3.
+The uncertainty (range of projected futures) for both temperature and precipitation is similar between CMIP6 and CMIP5.

-- For a more detailed overview of CMIP6 and how it differs from CMIP5, see https://www.carbonbrief.org/cmip6-the-next-generation-of-climate-models-explained
+For more detailed overviews of CMIP6 and how it differs from CMIP5, see these two resources:

 Emissions Scenarios: RCPs and SSPs